PhilSwiss/chartist/README.md

 * chartist.py (the commandlinetool itself)
 * font-oneliner-asciirelative.png (a simple pixeled font/charset in ascii-relative order)
 * font-oneliner-nonrelative.png (the same font/charset in a non ascii-relative order, see mappingtable)
-* font-oneliner-asciirelative-flexwidth.png (the same font/charset with flexible/proportional widths)
+* font-oneliner-asciirelative-flexwidth.png (the same font/charset with flexible/proportional widths, see widthtable)
-* font-multiline-asciirelative.png (the same font/charset pread over multiple lines)
+* font-multiline-asciirelative.png (the same font/charset spread over multiple lines)
 * font-mappingtable.txt (example of a mappingtable for the non ascii-relative font/charset)
-* font-widthtable.txt (example of a widthtable for the supplied font/charset)
+* font-widthtable.txt (example of a widthtable for the flexwidth font/charset)

 Bug tracker